Why can't A Drupal user edit a node they created?

 Why can't a Drupal user edit a node they created?

 Symptoms: An authorized Drupal user loses "edit" access to nodes they've created, even if they have appropriate node (or other module) access permissions.
 Or, user cannot edit a node that should be editable by them, based on access control or node access settings.
-No errors or warnings appear in the Drupal log.
+No errors or warnings are presented to the user.
+Nothing in the Drupal watchdog log.

-Possible Cause: The user does not have permission to use the input filter assigned to the node.
-(Input filter permissions may have been changed since the node was created.
+Possible Cause: The user does not have permission to use the input filter currently assigned to the node.
+(An administrator or other privileged user may have changed the input filter settings, or, input filter permissions may have been changed to exclude the node author since the node was created.
 As a result, the user never had, or no longer has permission to use the input filter associated with the node.)

 This excerpt from Drupal node.module node_access() function tells the tale: